KiboPartners/ThirdPartyPaymentsTypescriptStarterKit/README.md

 Then you can begin the implementation.
 You should be able to just modify `src/gateway.ts`.
 This class contains the methods which Kibo defines payment actions on.

-If you want another reference, you can use the (Pay Pal Express 2)[https://github.com/Mozu/PayPal-Express] code.
+If you want another reference, you can use the [PayPal Express 2](https://github.com/Mozu/PayPal-Express) code.
 The TypeScript types here should make the development much easier than using the PayPal as a base though.

 ## Create Payment Action Payloads